nieuwsmonitor/R_Leiden/handouts/recoding.md

 In this tutorial, you will learn about a number of common recoding steps that you can use to solve such issues.

+If you want to do this online you can have a look at the [online version of this tutorial](https://vanatteveldt.shinyapps.io/recoding/)

 ## Recoding values

 Often, our data is categorized or coded differently from how we would